iamryanyu/vanilla-farsight/README.md

-# vanilla-farsight
+# Farsight in Vanilla JavaScropt

-Farsight in vanilla JavaScript.
+A smooth 3D parallax library forked from Farsight by OhDeerGames (jQuery version).